-Dr. Consuelo Casillas is a family physician and co-chair for Culturally Responsive Care and Pasadena’s Patient-Centered Medical Home at Kaiser’s Los Angeles Medical Center.
-Dr. Casillas enjoys providing care for a vibrant, diverse patient population at Kaiser Los Angeles Medical Center’s Pasadena Medical Office Building where she serves as a module clinic lead and cervical cancer screening physician champion.
-She has also served as a Voluntary Clinical Instructor for UCLA School of Medicine and clinical preceptor for Kaiser Los Angeles Medical Center’s Family Practice Residency Program since 2000.
+Dr. Consuelo (Connie) Casillas is a family physician at Kaiser Permanente (KP) Pasadena Medical Office Building and physician champion for the Equity, Inclusion & Diversity Committee at KP’s Los Angeles Medical Center (LAMC).
+Dr. Casillas enjoys providing care for a diverse patient population and leading program initiatives to improve health equity and inclusion at LAMC.
+She also serves as Clinical Faculty for UCLA School of Medicine and clinical preceptor for Kaiser Los Angeles Medical Center’s Family Practice Residency Program since 2000.
+She is currently involved in assisting with the development and integration of Equity, Inclusion & Diversity into pathway programming at the newly developing Medical School at Kaiser Permanente in Pasadena.
 Prior to joining Kaiser, Dr. Casillas practiced with Pomona Valley Health Center’s newly established Family Practice Residency Program as its Obstetrical Coordinator and Core Faculty between 1997-2000.

 Dr. Casillas completed her undergraduate training at the University of California, Berkeley where she majored in Genetics with a minor in Chicano Studies.
 She obtained her medical degree from Harvard Medical School and completed an American Heart Association research fellowship at the University of Rochester, New York.
 After extensive grassroots experience in community based health education, outreach and health care provision for underserved populations including Anthony Jordan Health Center Teen Clinic and Centro de Salud Familiar in Rochester, NY, homeless shelters in Boston, MA, and La Clinica de la Raza in Oakland, CA, Dr. Casillas pursued her residency training at our nation’s first accredited Community Health Center-sponsored Family Medicine Residency program, Greater Lawrence Family Health Center in Lawrence, MA.
 There she served the predominantly Puerto Rican and Dominican urban communities in a nurturing and passionate environment of clinicians, including the completion of an obstetrical clerkship at the University of Puerto Rico Medical Sciences Campus and various community hospitals in Puerto Rico.

 Dr. Casillas’ family hails from South Texas including Corpus Christi, Kingsville, and Raymondsville, but she was raised in the communities of Pico Rivera and Montebello in Southern California.
-She has enjoyed community volunteering as well as mentoring students in various capacities at the Good Shepherd Shelter in Los Angeles, with Pasadena’s Passageways Homeless Connect Day, at Adelante Mujer’s Latina Conference at Pasadena Community College, and currently with the I Have a Dream Program of Watts.
+She has enjoyed community volunteering as well as mentoring students in various capacities at the Good Shepherd Shelter in Los Angeles, with Pasadena’s Passageways Homeless Connect Day, at Adelante Mujer’s Latina Conference at Pasadena Community College, with the I Have a Dream Program of Watts and by mentoring undergraduate students with the INROADS and Health Careers Connections Program at Kaiser Permanente and with MiMentor.